realA10001986/Time-Circuits-Display/README.md

 #### Remote controlling the TCD's keypad

-The TCD's keypad can be remote controlled through either [Flux Capacitor](https://fc.out-a-ti.me) and [SID](https://sid.out-a-ti.me), through their IR remote control.
-Please see the FC and/or SID documentation for details.
+The TCD's keypad can be remote controlled through either [Flux Capacitor](https://fc.out-a-ti.me) and [SID](https://sid.out-a-ti.me), through their respective IR remote control.
+In order to permit keypad remote controlling, enter 995 followed by ENTER.
+To prohibit remote controlling, enter 994 followed by ENTER.
+No furher configuration is required on the TCD's side.
+Please see the [Flux Capacitor](https://fc.out-a-ti.me) and/or [SID](https://sid.out-a-ti.me) documentation for details.

 ## Time travel